 Installed as Opus 11682 of the M.P.
-Möller Organ Company of Hagerstown, MD, in 1986, the Cathedral’s pipe organ is the result of the generosity of many donors from the parish and across the Diocese of Birmingham.
+Möller Organ Company of Hagerstown, MD, in 1986, the Cathedral’s present pipe organ is the result of the generosity of many donors from the parish and across the Diocese of Birmingham.
 Consisting of four manuals and 55 ranks of pipes, its design, featuring Möller’s largest free-standing case, is enhanced by the Cathedral’s wonderful acoustics.
 One of Möller’s later works, it is unique in that even though it is clearly of 20th Century design, it incorporates some characteristics of Baroque organs (the organ is fully encased and divisions are discrete therein, each division has a complete principal chorus, wind pressures are low) that are rare in Möller’s oeuvre.
-A product of collaboration by music director Stephan Calvert, consultant Joe Schreiber, and voiced by Donald Gillett, the former principal and tonal director of the Aeolian-Skinner firm, it plays most of the organ repertoire with authority.
+A product of collaboration by music director Stephan Calvert, consultant Joe Schreiber, and voiced by Donald Gillett, the former principal and tonal director of the Aeolian-Skinner firm, it was designed to play most of the organ repertoire with authority.
 As is typical of the “American Classic” style, a French accent (present in the chorus reed stops as well as the Great Harmonic Flute and “fonds d’orgue”) is balanced by more German elements (an incisive Positif, most flute stops, and complete choruses in clear contrast to each other).
 A chancel division in a portable, free-standing case was installed at the same time (playable from the gallery console or its own keyboards), but was sold in the late 1990’s or early 2000’s during the tenure of the late Calvert Shenk.
 Otherwise, the organ is unchanged since its installation.
 Visit its entry in the OHS Database for more information.